espocrm/documentation/administration/bpm-signals.md

 ## Object signals

 * Broadcasted along with the entity (record).
 * Prefixed with `@` character.
-* Can be used only to initiate a new process or workflow rule
+* Can be used only to initiate a new process or workflow rule.
+* Can't by caught withing a running process.
+* Can be broadcasted by a running process.

 Note: Signal Intermediate Event (Catching) can't catch object signals.